-- 1. Technical Skill: The student will demonstrate basic musicianship skills in sight-singing, dictation, conducting, voice and piano. - 2.
-Faith Integration: The student will describe and demonstrate the integration of a Biblical worldview in the life and career of an artist. - 3.
-Synthesis: The student will apply historical and theoretical understanding to the analysis, performance, and creation of musical forms, processes, and structures found in representative examples from the western music tradition
+- 1. Technical: Demonstrate basic musicianship skills in sight-singing, dictation, conducting, voice and piano. - 2.
+Faith Integration: Describe and demonstrate the integration of Biblical faith in life and career as artists. - 3.
+Synthesis: Apply historical and theoretical understanding to the analysis, performance, and creation of musical forms, processes, and structures found in representative examples from the western music tradition. - 4.
+Demonstrate professional skills on a primary instrument. - 5.
+Demonstrate a knowledge of the important composers and their works for a primary instrument.